 New Ringer Library Hours Starting March 1, 2021

 The Larry J. Ringer Public Library increased hours of operation, effective March 1.

 - Librarians will continue to provide adult and youth programming on the BCS Library System’s social media pages.

 - Computers will be available for use for one hour, with social distancing protocols in place.

-- Meeting room spaces are closed during the duration of this phased opening.
+- Meeting room spaces are currently closed.

 - Patrons should conduct in-person business at the libraries as quickly as possible in order to reduce in-person contact with others.

 - Library staff will ensure the facilities are continually disinfected in accordance with CDC protocols.

 CDC COVID Data Tracker: County View – Level of Community Transmission